Discover where you should go for your perfect African safari

 Zambia’s Wildlife

-Zambia recently regained its status as a Big Five safari destination, as black rhino were reintroduced to North Luangwa National Park.
-The other big names can also be found here, such as elephants, giraffes, zebra, buffalo, lions, hippos, leopards, African wild dogs and even cheetahs.
+Zambia recently regained its status as a Big Five safari destination, as black rhinos were reintroduced to North Luangwa National Park.
+Other big names, such as elephants, giraffes, zebras, buffaloes, lions, hippos, leopards, African wild dogs, and even cheetahs, can also be found here.

-On a night safari in South Luangwa, you might also be treated to sightings of nocturnal creatures, such as honey badgers, African wild cats, porcupines, civets, genets and perhaps even the rare and critically endangered pangolin.
+On a night safari in South Luangwa, you might also see nocturnal creatures, such as honey badgers, African wild cats, porcupines, civets, genets, and perhaps even the rare and critically endangered pangolin

 Why we love it

-In South Luangwa, instead of your typical bush brunch, you can be taken to a clearing with a pizza oven and all these gorgeous ingredients.
+Instead of your typical bush brunch in South Luangwa, you can be taken to a clearing with a pizza oven and all these gorgeous ingredients.
 It becomes a competition to see who can make the most creative pizza.
-Such a surreal safari experience eating pizza and drinking beer at 10am whilst elephants wander past!
+Such a surreal safari experience, eating pizza and drinking beer at 10 am whilst elephants wander past!

 Zimbabwe Safaris

-Zimbabwe’s economic and political troubles have seen the tourism industry take a hit during the last decade or so, however this wildlife wonder of a safari destination has always been a favourite and is now embarking on a kind of renaissance.
-Bookmarked as somewhere you should visit in 2019, there’s never been a better time to go.
+Zimbabwe’s economic and political troubles have seen the tourism industry take a hit during the last decade or so.
+However, this wildlife wonder of a safari destination has always been a favorite and is embarking on a renaissance.

-The country’s incredible national parks, plus the shared wonder of the world that is Victoria Falls (on the border with Zambia) makes Zimbabwe one of the best African safari destinations.
-Hike the excellent network of trekking trails, challenge yourself with adrenaline activities at the falls or go wildlife watching with the family.
+The country’s incredible national parks, plus the shared wonder of the world that is Victoria Falls (on the border with Zambia), make Zimbabwe one of the best African safari destinations.
+Hike the excellent network of trekking trails, challenge yourself with adrenaline activities at the falls, or go wildlife watching with the family.

 Zimbabwe’s Best National Parks & Game Reserves